l-aldarondo/Kickstarter-Analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

-Now we created a chart based on “Outcomes on Launch Date”.
+Then we created a chart based on “Outcomes on Launch Date”.
 Based on our data analysis we can easily identify that the month with the most successful kickstarter campaigns were May and June.
-However, the month of June had a higher number of failed campaigns similar to January, July and October.
+However, the month of June had a higher number of failed campaigns.

 ![Outcomes Based on Launch Date.png](charts/Outcomes%20Based%20on%20Launch%20Date.png)

 <sub>Fig 1.3 Outcomes based on launch date

-We have already determined that “theater” was a very successful category and by filtering our “Outcome based on Launch date” for theater.
-Using Fig 1.4, we can identify that the data for this subcategory follows the overall trend and making the data for this category more predictable.
+We already determined in Fig 1.1 that “theater” was a very successful category.
+Next we created a chart by filtering our “Outcome based on Launch date” for "theater" (Fig1.4).
+Looking at the data in  Fig 1.4, we can identify that the data for this subcategory follows the overall trend , making the data for this category more predictable.

 ![Theater_Outcomes_vs_Launch.png](resources/Theater_Outcomes_vs_Launch.png)